OpenBACH/openbach/README.md

 Get Involved
 ============
 See OpenBACH web site : http://www.openbach.org/
+Mailing list are available : users@opensand.org

 Authors
 =======
 OpenBACH is promoted by CNES (French Space Center) as a reference open-source software tool within its research and development studies and activities in the domain of satellite communication systems and networks.